 The John L. Banks Memorial Scholarship

-In the years that followed, alumni became increasingly sensitive to the extra efforts of some Alphas who worked hard for the fraternity and were in need of financial assistance.
-This assistantship was added in 1978 with an emphasis on fraternity participation and need.
-The assistantship was named for Daryl Brooks Knodt, a very active and loyal member of Alpha who died in a car accident on December 21, 1968.
+In the years that followed, alumni became increasingly sensitive to the extra efforts of some Alphas who have worked hard for the fraternity and were in need of financial assistance to continue their efforts.
+This scholarship was added in 1978 with an emphasis on fraternity participation and need.
+The scholarship was named for Daryl Brooks Knodt, a very active and loyal member of Alpha who died in a car accident on December 21, 1968.
 Brooks was a former president of Alpha and beloved brother.
-His contributions to the fraternity have been memorialized by the establishment of the Daryl B. Knodt Memorial Assistantship.
+His contributions to the fraternity have been memorialized by the establishment of the Daryl B. Knodt Memorial Scholarship.